dotnet-outdated/dotnet-outdated/README.md

   -f|--fail-on-updates                       Specifies whether it should return a non-zero exit code when updates are found.
   -u|--upgrade:<TYPE>                        Specifies whether outdated packages should be upgraded.
 Possible values for <TYPE> is Auto (default) or Prompt.
   -o|--output <FILENAME>                     Specifies the filename for a generated JSON report.
+  -e|--exclude                               Specifies to only look at packages where the name does not contain the provided string.
+  -i|--include                               Specifies to only look at packages where the name contains the provided string.
 ```

 ![Screenshot of dotnet-outdated](screenshot.png)